- Start date: September

 The three modules covered in Semester 1 will equip you with fundamental probability and data analysis skills.

-In Semester 2 there are four modules if you're studying full-time on campus, and five if you're studying part-time online.
+In Semester 2 there are four modules studying full-time on campus.
 Each focuses on a different applied element of being a statistician.
 The course concludes with a research project that will involve the analysis of a real-life data set.

 Programme skills set

-- in-depth knowledge of modern statistical methods that are used to analyse and visualise real-life data sets and the experience of how to apply these methods in a professional setting
+- an in-depth knowledge of modern statistical methods used to analyse and visualise real-life data sets, and the experience of how to apply these methods in a professional setting

-- skills in using statistical software packages that are used in government, industry and commerce
+- skills in using statistical software packages used in government, industry and commerce